MichielCuijpers/Blockchaingers.github.io/README.md

-# Code quality during EnergyHackNL
+# Code quality for EnergyHackNL

 When: 25 - 27, May 2018